Explore the world of illuminating light and contemporary art at the world’s largest light art museum.

 Best time to visit Light Art Museum

-If you visit the museum early, you will not find it much crowded, and you can explore some of the glorious masterpieces conveniently.
+If you visit the museum early, you can beat the crowd and explore glorious masterpieces at your own pace.

 What to see at Light Art Museum